 10 of 10

 Step 9: Purchasing Tea

 A stop into Song Fang Maison de thé in Shanghai is a great way to get introduced to drinking Chinese tea.
-The friendly staff help you sample different teas by smelling the different aromas downstairs.
+The friendly staff helps you sample different teas by smelling the different aromas downstairs.
 After choosing your tea, settle in upstairs for a comfortable rest in the airy open space of the restored lane house in the French Concession.
 I had the fortune to be taught about Chinese tea culture by the owner who takes great pride in being able to showcase some of China’s best-kept tea-secrets.

 All necessary accouterments for enjoying your tea at home can also be purchased on the first floor of Song Fang tea house and many tea shops in China.